 7. Hike to a glacier

 There are a few glaciers in the mountains surrounding Ushuaia.
-While they aren’t as incredible as Perito Moreno and some of Argentina’s other glaciers (in our opinion), the views around Ushuaia are beautiful and hiking is a great way to see more of the area.
+While they may not be as incredible as Perito Moreno and some of Argentina’s many other glaciers, the views around Ushuaia are beautiful and hiking is a great way to see more of the area.

 If skiing Glaciar Martial isn’t in your plans, you can alternatively hike to it.
 Take a taxi to the base of the mountain where there is a lodge and small ski area.
 Outside of winter, they still have the lift running at times for visitors to take it up the mountain a little further towards the glacier.
 The views of the channel from the mountain are stunning!

 Glaciar Ojo del Albino and Glaciar Vinciguerra are options if you want to see other glaciers in the area.
 These both sit a little further from Ushuaia than Glaciar Martial and are less frequented.
-Tours to all of these glaciers are available if you aren’t too keen on going on your own.
+Tours to all of these glaciers are available if you’d rather not go on your own.